martincf/lightbox/_posts/2016-11-25-where-to-buy-film-cameras-uk.md

 ## Those I check for kit but haven’t bought from (yet!) {#notused}
 * **Leica Store Manchester (Central Manchester):** Catering for Leica cameras only, of course.
 The store has a tidy collection of very good quality secondhand M cameras and lenses. [https://www.leicastoremanchester.com/leica-pre-owned/leica-m/leica-m-analogue/](https://www.leicastoremanchester.com/leica-pre-owned/leica-m/leica-m-analogue/)
 * **Filtr (North Yorkshire):** Dan and Jack have started an online camera sales business catering for beginners  and 35mm cameras at the less expensive end of the price range.
 The site looks great and they're super eager to help newcomers experience the wonders of film photography. [https://www.filtrfilmcameras.co.uk](https://www.filtrfilmcameras.co.uk)
-* **Nicholas Cameras (Camden, London):** A wide range of film camera kit at decent looking prices. [https://nicholascamera.com](https://nicholascamera.com)
+* **Nicholas Cameras (Camden, London):** A wide range of film camera kit but if Google reviews is anything to go by, it may be best you stay away from this place. [https://nicholascameras.com](https://nicholascameras.com)
-* **305C:** A wonderful Instagram presence and a reseller who prides themselves on their knowledge and high quality items.
+* **305C:** A successful Instagram presence and a reseller who prides themselves on their knowledge and high quality items.
 Stuff sells quick so move quick if you want to buy from them. [https://matthewtou.com](https://matthewtou.com)
 * **Skears Photographic (Northampton):** [http://www.skearsphoto.com](http://www.skearsphoto.com)
 * **Dale Photographic (Leeds):** [http://www.dalephotographic.co.uk](http://www.dalephotographic.co.uk)
 * **Rocky Cameras (Dorset):** a pretty big online collection.
 However, apparently something of a ‘sold as seen’ shop.
 Some pretty good prices; quality may or may not match. [http://www.rockycameras.com](http://www.rockycameras.com)